ontoligent-design/polo2/README.md

 # Edit the config.ini file to match your environment and parameters.
 # Information about the purpose and contents of this file is given below.
-# Of course, you don't need to use emacs for this.
+# Of course, you don't need to use emacs for this :)
 emacs config.ini

 # Go into the corpus directory and create a scraper that pulls content from